 - Texture: If you love chewy cookies, you will adore these strawberry coconut macaroons.
 The lightly toasted texture on the outside is matched only by the incredibly sweet moist interiors.
 Do not confuse these with French macarons, which are the delicate sandwich cookies made with almond flour.
 Both are supremely chewy and naturally gluten free, but they’re very different.

 - Ease: This might be the easiest cookie you ever make because there’s only 6 simple ingredients to mix together.
-You’ll appreciate the delicious homemade flavor without a ton of prepwork.
+(They’re even easier than snowball cookies!)
+You’ll appreciate the delicious homemade flavor without a ton of prep.

 Recipe Testing: What Works & What Doesn’t